drtimcollins/RP2040-DMA/README.md

+*Note: As of December 2023, I would recommend anyone wanting to make use of the RP2040 DMA controller using MicroPython to update to v1.22.0 (or later).
+The rp2.DMA class is now part of the release and achieves a lot of the functionality that the library in this repository was written for.*

+For historical interest, however...

 # RP2040 DMA
- Micropython library for the RP2040 DMA controller
+Micropython library for the RP2040 DMA controller.

 To run the examples, copy the 'dma.py' file onto the RP2040 device first.

 ## Examples
 **Ex01_DMASimpleArrayCopy.py** - Just copies bytes from one array to another using DMA.

 **Ex02_DMAtoPIOtoLED.py** - Creates a simple PIO to shift bits from the PIO FIFO to the onboard LED (pico board - pin 25).
 DMA is used to copy data from a bytearray to the PIO output buffer at a rate determined by the PIO clock.